 Steve Griggs - Chief Operating Officer

-Griggs was instrumental in growing the Orlando season ticket base to over 14,000, sporting 75 consecutive sellouts and ranking second overall in the ESPN Ultimate Standing.
-Griggs also established the Champions of the Community partnership program for the team’s founding partners of the new Amway Center.
+Griggs was extremely influential in growing the Orlando season ticket base to more than 14,000, sporting 75 consecutive sellouts and ranking second overall in the ESPN Ultimate Standings.
+Griggs also established the Champions of the Community partnership program for the team's founding partners of the new Amway Center.
 He led all digital signage platforms that made the Amway Center one of the most technologically advanced buildings in North America.
 Griggs re-engineered the Magic brand while introducing a new primary logo, new third jersey and establishing the BeMagic and EnterLegend campaigns.

 Prior to joining the Wild, Griggs served as the vice president of corporate sales and service for Sportsco International, LP and SkyDome.
 The Aurora, Ontario native also worked for both the NBA's Toronto Raptors (1994-99) and the NHL's Toronto Maple Leafs (1998-99) as the director of ticket sales and service, where he led the sales and relocation efforts from historic Maple Leaf Gardens into Air Canada Centre in Toronto.